alza-bitz/alza-bitz.github.io/posts/what-time-is-it.md

 Title: What Time Is It?
+Understanding the Complexity of Data Streaming Tools
 Date: 2025-05-28
 Tags: data, streaming, flink, kafka, spark, storm
 Image: assets/images/what-time-is-it-256.jpg
 Image-Alt: A representation of the complexity in data streaming tools
 Twitter-Handle: alza_bitz

-### Understanding the complexity of data streaming tools.
+### I argue that static documentation is insufficient to reason about the stateful operations of data streaming tools.

 ![A representation of the complexity in data streaming tools](assets/images/what-time-is-it-256.jpg)